LL.M. and S.J.D. Application Instructions

-Only a few students are admitted to candidacy for the Doctor of Juridical Science (S.J.D.) degree.
+Only a few students are admitted to candidacy for the Doctor of Juridical Science (S.J.D.) degree in a given year.
 Because the S.J.D. is primarily a research degree, evaluation of the applicant's proposed research agenda is the primary factor considered in the admissions decision.
-Accordingly, one, several or no applicants may be admitted to S.J.D. candidacy in any given year.

 All candidates must have earned their previous degree or degrees in law with distinction and must demonstrate the capacity for making an original and substantial contribution to the legal literature.
 Accordingly, to be considered for candidacy, an applicant must submit, at the time of application, a dissertation proposal in such detail as to permit the Graduate Committee to evaluate the feasibility, originality and likely scholarly contribution of the candidate's research plans.
-The proposal must also be endorsed by a resident faculty member who will agree to supervise the research and writing of the proposed dissertation.
 Applicants for the S.J.D. program should submit the same materials required for LL.M. applications, taking particular care to describe fully their reasons for wanting to pursue the degree and its relevance to his or her planned career.

-The Law School does not offer financial aid to S.J.D. students.
-The application deadline for S.J.D. applications is Feb.
-1.
+The Law School does not typically offer financial aid to S.J.D. students.
+The application deadline for S.J.D. applications is April 1.